xikaioliver/CLI_CSV_Tool/README.md

   make clean_all (clean all runtime files) <br/>

 # Windows
 The way to use this tool under Windows is generally the same as it is under Linux or Mac OS.
-However, makefile requires more work to deply under Windows.
+However, makefile requires more work to deploy under Windows.
 Therefore, the easiest way is to compile and run directly. <br/>

 ## Compile <br/>
 javac cli_csv_tool\Main.java <br/>